justincremer/Configurations/README.md

-Most of these are dotfiles, so make sure you're running 'la' or 'ls -a'
+A lot of these are dotfiles